Michieljoris/couchapi/README.md

 Start up a server and serve up the index.html in the www directory.

-Or, in the couchapi project directory:
+Or, in the vouchdb project directory:

 	npm install